 Who do I complain to?

 Our system is that, wherever possible, complaints are resolved within the department handling your case.
-You should look at the “Client Care” letter that you were sent at the start of your case.
+You should look at the “Client Care” letter that was sent to you at the start of your case.
 It will name the person in the firm to whom you should address your complaint.
-If your case is being handled by a solicitor who is not a partner then the complaint should be made to the partner that oversees your case.
-However, if your case is being run by a partner, the head of that department will deal with it.
-If the case is being run by a head of department another partner will be named in your letter to deal with your complaint.
+If your case is being handled by a solicitor who is not a partner, then the complaint should, in the first instance, be made to the partner who oversees your case.
+However, if your case is being run by a partner, the head of that department will respond to your complaint.
+If your case is being run by a head of department, another partner will be named in your letter to deal with your complaint.

-You will be informed in writing by the lawyer having conduct of your matter if there is a change of person to whom any problem with service should be addressed.
+You will be informed in writing by the lawyer having conduct of your matter if there is a change of person to whom any problem with our level of service should be addressed.

-The person dealing with your complaint will inform Vijay Ganapathy that a complaint has been made for our complaints file and so that he can monitor progress of the complaint.
+The person dealing with your complaint will inform the complaints partner that a complaint has been made for our complaints file and so that he can monitor progress of the complaint.

 What will happen next?